 I don’t know what was added to it because it was bought in bulk by special order with no label (not from bins).
 For a few days, I was guilty of having a handful after each meal with a cup of hot tea as a little dessert.
 After about a week of this bad habit, I had a headache, my joints and muscles ached, my sleep was often interrupted, my mind was very foggy, and my digestive system was wrecked.
 I felt as if I had been poisoned.
 I felt almost as bad as I did five years ago when I started this healthy eating journey.
 I finally realized that the mix pictured above must have all those ingredients that I cannot digest.
 Within two days of ridding my body of even this small amount of processed food, I am back to my healthy, happy, sleeping well self.

 Not everything you buy in the health food store is healthy.
 Almost all processed foods contain high fructose corn syrup and preservatives at a minimum and many more chemicals on average.
 Some say read the labels, but I avoid buying or eating anything that even has a label.
-Fresh, raw, organic plant based food is what I consume most often.
+Fresh, raw, organic plant-based food is what I consume most often.

 I have seen stock boys reach into bulk bins with their dirty hands to steal a few nuts while they are working.
 Kids can’t resist those that are at their eye level.
-The stores rarely if ever clean those scoops or bins so I never buy bulk items unless it is something I am going to wash or cook before eating.
+The stores rarely if ever clean those scoops or bins, so I never buy bulk items unless it is something I am going to wash or cook before eating.
 All stores and restaurants have bugs.
-Bins are not really closed, are they?
+Bins are not entirely closed, are they?

 As in my fashion choices, I keep my food choices clean and simple.
 I hope that what I share helps you discover what works best for you.